 About Us

 Goodwill Industries of Northeast Texas is a 501c3 charitable organization and is governed by a volunteer Board of Directors.
-We currently serve Bryan, Cooke, Grayson, Collin, Fannin, Hunt, Delta, Hopkins, Lamar, Red River, Bowie, Titus, Camp, Cass, Morris and Franklin county.
+We currently serve Bryan, Cooke, Grayson, Collin, Fannin, Hunt, Delta, Hopkins, Lamar, Red River, Bowie, Titus, Camp, Cass, Morris and Franklin County.
 We have 12 Retail Stores, 1 Goodwill Outlet Store and 4 Processing Plants.

-In 2022 we employed 771 employees, the majority of whom had some type of disability or disadvantage.
-We took in donation items from 187,003 donors and customers spent over 12 million dollars in our retail stores.
+In 2023 we employed 693 employees, the majority of whom had some type of disability or disadvantage.
+We took in donation items from 205,621 donors and customers spent over 14 million dollars in our retail stores.
 Through our resale and recycling efforts, each year we divert over 13 million pounds of unwanted goods and clothing from our local landfills.
-The community utilized $117,392.92 in assistance funds for help with rent, utilities, and other necessities.
+The community utilized $100,816.02 in assistance funds for help with rent, utilities, and other necessities.
 We increased wages in all of our facilities for a more sustainable standard of living.

 “Goodwill Industries Maintains And Follows A Code Of Ethics, Which Can Be Found At All Goodwill Retail Stores And Processing Plants.”